kthpanor/cb1020/docs/installation.md

 ## Try it out

-You should now be ready to start a Jupyter notebook with the command
+You should now be ready to start JupyterLab with the commands

 ```
+(base) % conda activate cb1020
-jupyter-lab
+(cb1020) % jupyter-lab
 ```

-which should open in your default web browser.
-A notebook allows for interactive execution of Python code written into cells.
+which should open the web browser interface.